Criticism of the Book of Abraham: The "Egyptian Alphabet and Grammar"

 This correlation found in the "Egyptian Alphabet and Grammar" between Abraham 1:11–2:9 and the Small Sensen papyrus has thus led many critics to assert that all of the Book of Abraham text came entirely from Smith's interpretation of the Small Sensen papyrus, rather than a hypothetical lost section (as is often asserted by apologists).
 This means, however, that Smith would have used a single Egyptian character to derive dozens of words, as Jerald Tanner notes: "Joseph Smith apparently translated many English words from each Egyptian character.
 The characters from fewer than four lines of the papyrus make up forty-nine verses of the Book of Abraham, containing more than two thousand words.
 If Joseph Smith continued to translate the same number of English words from each Egyptian character, this one small fragment would complete the entire text of the Book of Abraham.
 In other words, the small piece of papyrus [i.e. the fragment known as Fragment XI] appears to be the whole Book of Abraham!"

+One Latter-day Saint scholar has challenged the degree of correspondence between the characters in the papyri, the Egyptian Alphabet and Grammar, and the early Book of Abraham manuscripts.
+Kerry Muhlestein, a professor in the Department of Ancient Scripture at Brigham Young University, has argued that a comparison of twenty-one characters and putative English translations found in the Egyptian Alphabet and Grammar, the early Book of Abraham manuscripts, and the papyri shows only a single exact match between Egyptian characters and corresponding English translation, four times where there was a partial match, and sixteen instances where there was no match at all.
+This, Muhlestein argues, is evidence that the GAEL was not used as an aid in translating the papyri.
+Muhlestein also argues that careful examination of witness statements indicates that Joseph Smith did not translate from any extant papyri.